Generation Z in the United States: Colleges and universities

+As Generation Z enters high school and preparing for college, a primary concern is paying for a higher education without acquiring debt.
+As of 2019, the total college debt has exceeded $1.5 trillion, and two out of three college graduates are saddled with debt.
+In response to these challenges, many schools have diversified their sources of revenue in order to offer their students greater tuition discounts.
 Students also report interest in Reserve Officers' Training Corps (ROTC) programs as a means of covering college costs.
 Indeed, college subsidies are one of the most attractive things about signing up for military service.
 Another enticement is signing bonuses, whose amounts vary according to specialty.